 Santa isn’t the only one coming to town…

 Below are the most commonly touted names of the Lads.
-(There are around 70 names in all.
-They’re not terribly inventive, as you’ll see, but they get the job done.)
+There are around 70 in total, and they’re not terribly inventive as you’ll see, but they get the job done.

 Sheep-Cote Clod – A lanky, long legged klutz who terrorizes the barn.